-This lesson builds a complete chatbot UI on top of the RunnableWithMessageHistory pattern from the Chat Message Memory guide.
+In this lesson, we will build a complete chatbot with a real web interface.
+Everything stands on the RunnableWithMessageHistory pattern from the Chat Message Memory guide.

-st.chat_message,st.chat_input) - Token-by-token streaming so users see the response as it is generated
+st.chat_message,st.chat_input) - token-by-token streaming, so we see the response as it is being written

-- A "Start New Conversation" button to wipe history and begin fresh
+- a "Start New Conversation" button to wipe the history and begin fresh

 Prerequisites: All previous lessons completed.
 Install Streamlit: pip install streamlit.
 Ollama running with qwen3.